TarcioDiniz/Movie-Streaming-Torrent/README.md

+⚠️⚠️⚠️⚠️⚠️
-⚠️The website from which this app was based is no longer available.
-A new project will be made in the future. stay tuned! ⚠️
+The website from which this app was based is no longer available.
+A new project will be made in the future. stay tuned!

+But you can watch it if the magnet link is there: just paste it in the main menu ⚠️⚠️⚠️⚠️⚠️

+* * *
 Movie-Streaming-Torrent
 =======================